loomnugget/obsidian/active directory authentication.md

 ### Silver tickets
 - we are going to forge our own service tickets
+- need to use a service account such as iis_service
+- the application blindly trusts the integrity of the service ticket since it is encrypted with a password hash that is, in theory, only known to the service account and the domain controller.
 - if PAC (Privileged Attribute Certificate) is enabled, the user authenticating to the service and its privileges are validated by the domain controller
 - most services do not have this enabled
 - need SPN password hash, Domain SID and Target SPN to create a silver ticket
+- allows us to login to a service as an admin  user, when we don't have their password or hash

 note we currently cannot access
 ```